Amazon DSP for Authors: A Complete Walkthrough

 - You need every dollar of ad spend to generate immediate, directly attributable sales

-- Your product detail pages are not conversion-ready (poor images, thin content, few reviews)
+- Your book detail pages are not conversion-ready (poor cover image, thin description, few reviews)

 Do not let anyone — agency, consultant, or Amazon rep — pressure you into DSP before you have the fundamentals in place.
 It is a powerful amplifier, but it amplifies whatever you give it, including problems.